Punktum-dk/epp-service-specification/README.md

 - 2.6 2018-08-22
   - Describes EPP service 2.4.X
-  - Added information on status `reserved` for check domain command
+  - Added information on status `enqueued` for check domain command
   - Added information on silenced out of band communication for change of billing contact for a domain

 - 2.5 2018-06-22